eclipse-edc/Connector/extensions/api/data-management/api-configuration/README.md

 _Caution: failing to provide a `web.http.data.port` and `web.http.data.path` configuration will cause the `AuthenticationRequestFilter` and `EdcApiExceptionMapper` to be registered in the _default_ context causing it to fire for EVERY request on that context including IDS communication._

+## Authentication

+If you want to secure the DataManagement API, you need to provide a module which implements the `AuthenticationService` interface (e.g. `:extensions:api:auth-tokenbased` or `:extensions:api:auth-basic`).